sixbitglitch/EQRAT/README.md

 Some of thie might be wrong or innacurate.. its working "good enough" for me, but thought it might be useful to share

+*Update, recently got an Asterion Drive Kit Light, and modified this to run on that platform

 ## References
 Thanks to this thread that inspired me to make a super simple version.
 This is very similar, but I decided to use timers instead: